What Is Warranty Claims Processing?

 Common Bottlenecks in Warranty Claims Processing

-Manual warranty processing is slow because the same friction points appear at every step.
+Manual warranty claims processing is slow because the same friction points appear at every step.
+The bottlenecks are predictable, which is good news because it means they're fixable.

 Incomplete claim submissions